 Tasleem Jamila Firdausee' is CEO of My Soul Speaks Institute, Executive Director of Art As Sacred Initiative, and host of the Art As Sacred podcast.
-Tasleem is an internationally award-winning poet, author, multi-disciplinary artist, interdisciplinary scholar, and holistic wellness coach who uses heart-centered storytelling to examine the intersections of culture, spirituality, and indigenous holistic healing modalities.
+Tasleem is an internationally award-winning poet, author, multi-disciplinary artist, interdisciplinary scholar, cultural curator and organizer and holistic wellness therapist who uses heart-centered storytelling to examine the intersections of culture, spirituality, and indigenous holistic healing modalities.
 She is a 2021 recipient of the Thurgood Marshall Fellowship from Western Michigan University, 2020-2021 IMAN (Inner-city Muslim Action Network) Creative Cypher Artist fellow.
 In addition, Firdausee is an author of Black Baptist Muslim Mystic: From the Cosmos and The Women's Guide to Holistic Healing.
 Tasleem performances, lectures, and seminars include The Kennedy Center, Excel London, Harvard University, Columbia University, NYU, University of Chicago, and the University of Illinois, to name a few.
 She has performed her works extensively across the US and other countries, including Senegal, Ghana, Canada, England, South Africa, and Malaysia, and she continues to tour worldwide.

 Tasleem Jamila is currently curating traveling holistic healing events "Supreme Self Love Project" and "I Am A Queen" for women through performance, meditation, dhikr (chanting), visuals, sound baths, and installations.
 Her latest book, Black Baptist Muslim Mystic, has received excellent reviews and is used in classrooms across the US with her curriculum.
 The poems in this book are relevant to the current times.
 They are brimming with wisdom on freedom, self-love, social justice for humanity, spirituality, hope, joy, and courage.